Bristolian and the Languages of Bristol research strand at the Bristol Centre for Linguistics (BCL)

-Current and recent projects under the Bristolian strand of the Bristol Centre for Linguistics at UWE Bristol.
+Current and recent projects under the Bristolian and the Languages of Bristol research strand.

 Sounds Bristolian: The sociolinguistics of the Bristol variety